 God Reveals → Prophet Prophesies the Revelation → Local Christian Community Judges the Revelation → On Approval, Prophet Goes on His Media Platform to Prophesy the Revelation

 That sequence is the most biblical, according to 1 Thess.
 5:19-20 and 1 Cor.
 14. Now God alone will bring it to pass or cause it to happen.
 There is nothing in that sequence about decreeing or a prophet’s words causing it to happen.
 The prophet’s authority begins with God and ends with him.

 And so modern prophets must know their place, or else they will become arrogant and unhealthily independent.
 They should not instantly go on youtube or facebook and speak, once they get their dream or vision or word from the Lord.
 This is happening too often these days.
 Rather, their place is in the church as one among many, and their prophecies are to be judged each time they speak.
 They should be willing to have their prophecies, judged, too, and admit when they missed it.
 But will they submit and admit?
 We shall see.

-Humility, self-restraint, and community (the opposite of independence) will cure many problems today among modern prophets.
+Humility, self-restraint, and community (the opposite of arrogance and independence) will cure many problems today among modern prophets.